-Publishing to social is a way for Vimeo members to share their videos directly on social platforms (Facebook Pages, YouTube, Twitter, LinkedIn Company Pages, Pinterest, Shopify Product Pages, and TikTok ads) from the Library in one easy step.
+Publishing to social is a way for Vimeo members to share their videos directly on social platforms (Facebook Pages, YouTube, Twitter, LinkedIn Company Pages, Shopify Product Pages, and TikTok ads) from the Library in one easy step.

 Publishing to social platforms is different from sharing the link on those platforms, in that the video is uploaded as a native video, making the experience seamless for your viewers.
 Since different audiences exist on different platforms, this feature will make it easier for you to track how your video is performing on many of these platforms right from a dashboard in your Vimeo account.

 See relevant restrictions and requirements for publishing to social media here.

 Follow this guide to start publishing your videos to social media:

 - Log in to your Vimeo account, then go to your Library.

 - Once there, select the video you want to share to a social platform by hovering your cursor over it and clicking the Publish to Social icon corresponding to it.

 ⚠️Note: You can also click into the video, then select the Publish button in the upper right corner of the video edit page.